AY2425S2-CS2103T-F10-3/tp/docs/UserGuide.md

 -----------------------------------------------------------------------------------------------------------------------

-# Feature #8 : Find student
+# Find a Student : find
-## `find` : Finds students whose names contain any of the given keywords.
+* Finds students whose names contain any of the given keywords.
 * Format: `find KEYWORD [MORE_KEYWORDS]`

 <box type="info" seamless>